remcmanu/cse321-project3/README.md

 ### Project Description:

-"Project 3 - Accesible Lock" is centered around building a combination lock / security system like in project 2.
+"Project 3 - Accesible Lock" is centered around building a combination lock / security system like in Project 2.

 However, this time alongside the matrix keypad several accommodations are made for accessibility.